 This is in addition to any foods received under the Food Pantry and U.S.D.A. programs.

 Free Tax Returns - AARP Tax Aide provides free tax return services

 Free Flu Shots - Provided by Blackwood Foundation

-Emergency housing Assistance - provided to victims of fire or other natural disasters once they have exhausted all other resources.
+Emergency housing limited assistance - provided to victims of fire or other natural disasters once they have exhausted all other resources.